 - Tank mates for your betta if you are choosing a community tank setup.

-- Does your betta tank need an air pump.
+- Does your betta tank need an air pump

-If this is your first betta fish, I have an excellent guide on setting up a betta tank.
+If this is your first betta fish, I have an excellent guide on how to set up a betta tank.
 Later in this article section, I will link to some articles on how often to clean a betta tank and how often to change the water in a betta tank.
 These guides will give you an excellent introduction to betta care and provide you with the knowledge to keep your bettas environment as healthy as possible.

 I also have an article on fish tank pH levels that will help you to understand how to maintain the correct water pH of 6.5-7.5 that betta fish prefer.